atilla777/rism/README.md

-# README
+# RISM - Rails Information Security Management

-This README would normally document whatever steps are necessary to get the application up and running.
+This application can help you to manage information  related to information security (it is like ERP for information security business process).

-Things you may want to cover:
+At now project is not finished yet.

-* Ruby version
+What already realeased:

-* System dependencies
+* Organizations management

-* Configuration
+* Contacts management

-* Database creation
+* Agreements accounting

-* Database initialization
+What planned:

-* How to run the test suite
+* Information resources accounting

-* Services (job queues, cache servers, search engines, etc.)
+* Incidents accounting

-* Deployment instructions
+* Risks accounting

-* ...
+* e.t.c.